crodier/software-blog/_posts/2025-03-27-open-gamma.md

 My manager asked me if it looked ok, and I said after a brief look "it is a Java system, how hard can it be?".
 It turned out to be not only very hard, it was impossible.
 This lack of analysis, cost is the five years into the effort.
-My boss and mentor trusted me.
-Asked me to review it.
-In my defense it was n informal ask, because some other people had said it was good.  they were more fact checking with me.
+My manager and mentor trusted me to review the system.

+In my defense it was an informal ask, to confirm what had already been said by other members of the team.

-I myself had an opportunity, to try to actually learn it, try something, and give real feedback.
+Yet, I had an opportunity, to "go deep", actually learn the code, kick the tires, and give meaningful feedback.
-I did not, and probably cost this fund ten million in developer costs.
+I failed to do so!
+And in failing, cost this hedge fund ten million in developer costs.

-Later, I built them HFT infrastructure and the fund did very well, but let me say, I think this decision was the worst mistake I have made, in my career - analysis wise.
+Later, I built the HFT infrastructure for the fund and the fund did very well.
+But I think the neglect on the OpenGamma 1.0 decision was the worst mistake I have made, in my career - analysis wise.

 Today, I would never make such a massive decision without